VG-SSL: Benchmarking Self-supervised Representation Learning Approaches for Visual Geo-localization: Introduction

 \section{Introduction}

-Visual Geo-localization (VG), also known as Visual Place Recognition, is a computer vision \cite{Berton_CVPR_2022_benchmark, Berton_CVPR_2022_CosPlace, ali2023mixvpr, netvlad} and robotics \cite{tfvpr, doi:10.1177/0278364919839761, 7989366, xiao2023long} active research area that has gained tremendous popularity and interest in these past years.
-It focuses on a task aiming to identify geographical locations based on visual features.
-Most VG approaches adopt the image retrieval (IR) paradigm.
-It involves building a database by using a visual feature extractor to generate robust compact representation (e.g., embeddings or histogram of orientation \cite{SIFT}) from a large set of geo-referenced images (i.e., with longitude and latitude data).
-Recent VG methods mostly exploit the expressive power of deep neural networks \cite{lecun2015deep} to learn useful representations for this task.
-These approaches generally project images into an embedding space and employ these embeddings as data representations for the VG task.
-Given the representation of the query image, the approaches can match it to the most similar ones in the database and retrieve geo-referenced information.
-For accurate matching, the feature extractor should output recognizable and robust representations.
-Therefore, the learning mechanism of this feature extractor aligns with \textit{representation learning}, a more general topic that focuses on generating robust and informative data representation with or without being tied to specific downstream tasks.
-It has become prevalent in computer vision, natural language processing \cite{representation}, and robotics \cite{SAVIOLO2023}.
+Visual Geo-localization (VG), also known as Visual Place Recognition, is a rapidly growing research area in computer vision~\cite{Berton_CVPR_2022_benchmark, Berton_CVPR_2022_CosPlace, ali2023mixvpr, netvlad} and robotics~\cite{tfvpr, doi:10.1177/0278364919839761, 7989366, xiao2023long}.
+Its primary goal is to identify geographical locations based on visual features.
+Most VG methods follow the image retrieval paradigm, building a database of robust, compact representations (e.g., embeddings or histograms of orientation~\cite{SIFT}) from geo-referenced images containing longitude and latitude data.
+Recent approaches heavily rely on deep neural networks~\cite{lecun2015deep} to create these representations, projecting images into an embedding space.
+The representation of a query image is then matched to the closest embedding in the database to retrieve geo-referenced information.
+For accurate matching, the feature extractor must produce representations that are resilient to noise, viewpoint changes, and dynamic objects.
+This aligns with the principles of representation learning, which focuses on generating robust and informative data representations, with or without specific downstream tasks.
+This concept has become increasingly important in computer vision, natural language processing~\cite{representation}, and robotics~\cite{SAVIOLO2023}.